-We cant think of a nicer place to join your ship than Havana in Cuba.
-Yes it it busy and the architecture is crumbling, but the city buzzes with salsa and street music.
+We cant think of a nicer place to join your ship than on St Martin the Caribbean.

 The Bahaman chain consists of 700 islands and 2000 smaller sandy cays extending for some 750 miles from South East of Florida to Cuba.
 The combination of deep oceanic trenches and shallow seas around the islands creates a mecca for divers.
 They come seeking large wildlife encounters with dolphins, barracuda and sharks in crystal clear visability (regularly down to 100ft or 30m) but you don’t have to be a diver to enjoy them.
 The Bahamas Banks contain approximately 5 percent of the worlds coral reefs and the crystal clear visability over white sand bottom means you may see sharks, dolphins and turtles from the ships deck without getting wet.

-After a few relaxing days in the Bahamas we make the 1000 mile journey to Bermuda, experiencing life at sea, and nights of star fillled wonder.
+After a few relaxing days in the Bahamas we make the 1000 mile journey to Bermuda, experiencing life at sea, and nights of star filled wonder.

 Bermuda is only 21 square miles but comprises of 181 named islands sitting way out in the Atlantic, hundreds of miles from the USA and several thousand from the UK.
 An elegant destination of perfect sandy beaches palms and colonial old world charm Bermuda is decidedly British compared with the Bahamas.
 The beautiful colonial town of St George’s is sure to entice you, with it’s waterside bars and restaurants.
 Don’t forget to try a Rum Swizzle or a Dark and Stormy, the famous Bermudan cocktails.